openjdk/jfx/doc-files/controls/InputMap/InputMap.md

 ##### Invoke the Default Function

-The `InputMap` allows to change the behavior of the methods which a particular control made public via the corresponding function tag.
+The `InputMap` allows the application to change the behavior of the methods that a particular control has made public via the corresponding function tag.
 In some cases, it may be useful for the default implementation to be made available.

-For example, application requirements might call for the `copy()` method to copy the text control in a special format, unless some runtime flag overrides that and the default implementation of `copy()` should be invoked.
+For example, the application requirements might call for the `copy()` method to export the content either in a special format, or invoke the default implementation based on context or other runtime criterion.

 The `Control.executeDefault()` method provides such functionality: